schwallergroup/TangoStar/README.md

 ## Acknowledgements

 We thank the developers of [DESP]{https://github.com/coleygroup/desp, https://arxiv.org/abs/2407.06334} for releasing open source versions of their code for easy adaptation.
+If you find this code useful, please remember to also cite the DESP paper or repository.

 ## Citation